sensu/sensu-docs/content/sensu-go/5.16/reference/silencing.md

 ### Delete a silence

-To delete a silencing entry, you will need to provide its name.
+To delete a silencing entry, you must provide its name.

-Subscription-only silencing entry names will be similar to this:
+Subscription-only silencing entry names will be similar to this example:

 {{< language-toggle >}}